Settle a rule — or start a sport.

 Real rule disputes — answered with official sources.

-“What is the safety considerations in Basketball (FIBA)?”
+“What is the safety and medical response in INDYCAR?”

-“What is the safety considerations in Lacrosse (NCAA Men)?”
+“What is the ball in Lacrosse (NCAA Men)?”

 Hot Rules Right Now